SantySantos/LeetCodeCommonProblemsRepo/README.md

 Through this project, some of the common LeetCode problems will be answered from a beginner level to a more advanced one in C++.
 Around 2 to 5 problems will be solved every week.
 These problems will be answered in 1 to 3 possible ways, aiming each time for a better time complexity, a little summary of it will be included before each solution.
 It is designed to learn, practice, and understand common algorithmic challenges.

 ## 🌐Project Structure
-Problems are categorized by difficulty, in 3 sections.
+Problems are categorized by algorithmic pattern.

 **Strings And Arrays:**
+- Reverse An Array *(Easy)*
+- Second Highest
+- ReverseWordsInAString

  **Sliding Window:**
+- lengthOfLongestSubstring
+- MinimumSizeSubarraySum

  **Two Pointers:**
+ - Is Palindrome

 **HashMap:**
+- Two Sum
+- Valid Anagram

+**Stack:**
+- Asteroid Problem

 **Math:**
 - Add Digits